 As the Why Go tab elaborates, the Kamchatka peninsula has been described as a natural volcanology museum.
 It’s home to around 300 volcanoes, 30 of which are active, with every stage of volcanic life present from active to extinct.
+This is an exploratory adventure waiting for you to make it your own – whilst Secret Compass have a proposed route for the trek, no year is the same and there is an opportunity for the team to have their own input into decisions.
+Prepare to pit yourself against this great natural environment, with ration packs and team camaraderie to fuel you along the way!

 - Trek amongst Eurasia’s highest active volcanoes.